|

 in the range 50cc up to about 500cc per cylinder.
 It is doubtful these

-formulae would work on small capacity glowplug engines, since the
+formulae would work on small capacity glowplug engines, since the exhaust

 How